 Windows releases regular updates to fix bugs.
 It’s probable that a recent update is conflicting with your game and a new update is needed to fix it.
 Here’s how to check for Windows updates:

 1) On your keyboard, press the Windows logo key.
 Then, type windows update and select Windows Update settings.

 2) Click Check for updates, and then wait for Windows to download and install the updates automatically.

 3) Restart your computer and the game after the update is complete.

 If the issue persists, try the fix, below.

 Fix 7: Reinstall the game

-This issue might happen when the game is not properly installed on your computer.
-If none of the fixes above worked for you, reinstalling your game is very likely the solution for you.
-Try uninstalling your game, then restart your PC to download and install Call of duty: Black Ops 4 again.
-You should be able to run the game then.
+If none of the fixes above worked for you, it could be the game’s installation files at fault.
+Try uninstalling the game, then restart your PC to download and install Call of duty: Black Ops 4.

 Hopefully, this article helped.
 Please let me know if you have any questions, or if you manage to resolve this issue in some other way.
 I would love your thoughts!